JuliaIO/HDF5.jl/doc/hdf5.md

 PlainHDF5File knows how to store values of the following types: signed and unsigned integers of 8, 16, 32, and 64 bits, `Float32` and `Float64`; `Array`s of these numeric types; `ASCIIString` and `UTF8String`; and `Array`s of these two string types. `Array`s of strings are supported using HDF5's variable-length-strings facility.

-This module also support HDF5's VLEN, OPAQUE, and REFERENCE types, which can be used to encode more complex types.
+This module also supports HDF5's VLEN, OPAQUE, and REFERENCE types, which can be used to encode more complex types.
 In general, you need to specify how you want to combine these more advanced facilities to represent more complex data types.
 For many of the data types in Julia, the JLD module implements support.
+You can likewise define your own file format if, for example, you need to interact with some external program that has explicit formatting requirements.

 Creating groups and attributes
 ------------------------------